-- Purpose: To define responsibilities and procedures for the operation of vehicles, equipment, and personnel on the Salina Regional Airport (SLN) movement area between the Salina Airport Authority (Authority) and the Salina Airport Traffic Control Tower (SLN ATCT).
-This agreement replaces any preceding agreements for vehicles, equipment, and personnel on the movement area. - Scope: The movement area includes runways, taxiways, and other areas utilized for taxing, takeoff, and landing of aircraft, exclusive of loading ramps, parking areas and roadways as depicted on Attachment "A".
+- PURPOSE: Defines responsibilities and procedures for the operation of vehicles, equipment, and personnel on movement/non-movement areas of the airport between SAA and SLN FCT. - CANCELLATION: Replaces Letters of Agreement for Control of Airport Movement Area and Vehicles, Equipment, and Personnel on Airport Movement Area, both dated May 2015. - 3.
+SCOPE: The movement area includes runways, taxiways, and other areas utilized for taxing, takeoff, and landing of aircraft, exclusive of loading ramps, parking areas and roadways as depicted in Attachment 1.

-3. Responsibility:
+4. RESPONSIBLITIES:

-- Only vehicles, equipment, and personnel authorized by the Authority shall operate inside the perimeter fence of airport property. - All personnel needing access into the movement area shall first complete an Authority AOA Driving Course. - SLN ATCT has responsibility for the control of traffic on the movement area.
-Aircraft movement on the ramps and parking areas are issued advisory information and does not imply control responsibility.
+- a.
+Only vehicles, equipment, and personnel authorized by SAA may operate inside the perimeter fence of airport property. - Personnel requiring access onto an airport movement area must first complete the SAA AOA Driving Course. - c.
+SLN FCT has sole responsibility for the control of traffic on the movement areas.
+Aircraft movement on ramps, parking areas or non-movement areas are issued advisory information and does not imply control responsibility.

-4. Procedures:
+5. PROCEDURES:

 - a.
-Vehicles, equipment, or personnel intending to enter the movement area shall: - 1.
-Have a working VHF radio to contact SLN ATCT - 2.
-Contact SLN ATCT on the non-movement area for access to movement area - 3.
-Read back all SLN ATCT instructions - If a vehicle needs access across a runway, the vehicle operator shall contact SLN ATCT Ground on 121.9. - c.
-If a vehicle needs to be on the runway or runway safety areas, the vehicle operator shall contact SLN ATCT on 119.3. - d.
-Vehicles in a group shall be given SLN ATCT instruction to a single call sign.
-The radio-equipped vehicle shall be responsible for relaying the SLN ATCT information to the group. - e.
-During snow removal operations, the Authority will close runways where equipment is operating and those vehicles shall contact SLN ATCT on 119.3 and remain on the frequency. - f.
-During Alert responses, runways used for the Alert are considered closed.
-Emergency vehicles shall monitor and contact the SLN ATCT on 119.3 if necessary.
-The Salina Fire Department will monitor the Tower frequency during an Alert.
+Vehicles, equipment, or personnel intending to enter a movement area must: - 1) Have a working VHF radio and be in contact with SLN FCT. - 2) Contact SLN FCT on a non-movement area for access onto a movement area. - 3) Read back all SLN FCT instructions. - If a vehicle needs to cross a runway, the vehicle operator must contact SLN FCT on the Ground Frequency (121.9). - c.
+If a vehicle needs access onto a runway or within a runway safety area, the vehicle operator should contact SLN FCT on 119.3 and remain on the tower frequency at all times. - d.
+Vehicles in a group must be given SLN FCT instructions to a single vehicle/call-sign.
+The radio-equipped vehicle will be responsible for relaying that information to the group.